DaleMargel/Web-Survey/Platform/IDE.md

 # Integrated Development Environment
-The Integrated Development Environment used to write code.
+The Integrated Development Environment used to write HTML and javascript/typescript code.

 There are many.
 Here are some that you can use for web development.
 - FREE : means free and open source